 Quantification of minimum velocities in piping or pipeline systems is important.
 For unlined carbon steel pipelines that transport light crude oil or condensate or any other liquid hydrocarbons containing entrained water even in a very small quantity (e.g. 1% water cut), the velocities should not be allowed to fall below 1.5 m/s to prevent water dropout.

 For gas pipelines, however, the normal range of fluid velocities should be 5 to 10 m/s.
-For bone dry gas, velocities up to 20 m/s may be allowed.
-But for higher velocities, design considerations for noise and flow-induced vibration prevention has to be incorporated during all operational scenarios.
+For bone dry gas, velocities up to 20.0 m/s may be allowed.
+But for higher velocities, design considerations for noise and flow-induced vibration prevention have to be incorporated during all operational scenarios.